 We have yet to generate any revenues from product sales.
-We have not been profitable and, since our inception on May 4, 1998 through September 30, 2004, we have incurred an accumulated deficit of approximately \$102.7 million.
+We have not been profitable and, since our inception on May 4, 1998 through June 30, 2005, we have recorded an accumulated deficit of approximately \$130.8 million.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
 Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
 Salaries and other personnel-related costs include non-cash stock-based compensation associated with options granted to employees and non-employees.
 Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.

-We expect to incur significant additional operating losses for the next several years.
+We expect to incur significant additional operating losses.
 Our cash requirements for operating activities and capital expenditures will increase substantially in the future as we:

-- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 as well as a clinical program and formulation and development activities for Remoxy; - seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the clinical trials of Oxytrex, PTI-901 and Remoxy as well as formulation and development activities for Remoxy; - seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - · acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.

 Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
 If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
 We conduct our research and development programs through a combination of internal and collaborative programs.
-We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.
+We rely on arrangements with universities, collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.

-Since our inception, we have focused all our research and development efforts on the research and development of opioid drugs for the treatment of pain.
-Research and development expenses related to this project for the period from inception through September 30, 2004 total \$85.1 million.
+Since our inception, we have focused all of our research and development efforts on the research and development of opioid drugs for the treatment of pain.
+Research and development expenses related to this project for the period from inception through June 30, 2005 total \$111.6 million.
 The following table summarizes expenses by category for research and development efforts (in thousands):